synacktiv/octoscan/README.md

 	-v, --version
 	-d, --debug
 	--verbose
 	--json                    			JSON output
 	--oneline                    			Use one line per one error.
 Useful for reading error messages from programs

 Args:
 	<target>					Target File or directory to scan
 	--filter-triggers <triggers>			Scan workflows with specific triggers (comma separated list: "push,pull_request_target") --filter-run					Search for expression injection only in run shell scripts.
 	--ignore <pattern>				Regular expression matching to error messages you want to ignore.
 	--disable-rules <rules>				Disable specific rules.
 Split on "," --enable-rules <rules>				Enable specific rules, this with disable all other rules.
 Split on "," --debug-rules					Enable debug rules.
 	--config-file <config>				Config file.

 Examples:
 	$ octoscan scan ci.yml --disable-rules shellcheck,local-action --filter-triggers external
 ```

 ## rules

 ### dangerous-checkout

-#### description

 Triggers like `workflow_run` or `pull_request_target` run in a privileged context, as they have read access to secrets and potentially have write access on the targeted repository.
 Performing an explicit checkout on the untrusted code will result in the attacker code being downloaded in such context.